 So bright and early, probably with a coffee in hand, you’ll arrive at the west gate entrance, ready to be kitted out in either a full romper, or a t-shirt if the weather is warmer.

 Note: Your guide for the day will insist that you wear a recognisable piece of clothing from the Zoo as you will be entering behind the scenes areas and the security need to be able to separate you from standard guests.

 The day included everything from mucking out the camels (you really do get the whole keeper experience) to playing with the spider monkeys, getting up close with the penguins, and preparing lunch for the zoo animals in the keepers’ kitchen.

 It felt like such a privilege to go behind the scenes and get a taste of what goes into looking after these beautiful animals.
-Let’s just say, the animal meals are VERY particular.
-Down to the last 1/4 of a sweet potato.
+Let’s just say, the animals’ meals are VERY particular: down to the last 1/4 of a sweet potato.

 My favourite moment though?
 Well actually I have two.

 … but then also standing before and admiring the majestic Galapagos tortoises.
 How stunning are they?!